molebox/seed-postgres-database-tutorial/guide.md

-# How to seed a Postgres database with node
+# How to seed a Postgres database with Node

-This short guide will walk through seeding a Postgres database.
-It will cover creating a working example of a seeding script and touch on some of the pros and cons as to the chosen approach.
+This guide will walk through seeding a Postgres database.
+It will cover creating a Node script to seed the data, and touch on some of the pros and cons as to the chosen approach.

 ## Prerequisites